-UCOR, an AECOM-led partnership with Jacobs, combines the talents of two global program management companies.
+UCOR is an Amentum-led partnership with Jacobs that combines the talents of two global program management companies.
 Along with small business partner, RSI EnTech (RSI), the team is the lead environmental management contractor for the Department of Energy’s Oak Ridge Reservation in Oak Ridge, Tennessee.

 Our values demonstrate our commitment to maintaining a culture of excellence and serve as a foundation on how we operate every day.